 Rodrigo Aguirre – IAAC

-Rodrigo Aguirre is a Nicaraguan architect specialised in the fields of parametric tooling, digital fabrication and manufacturing.
-He obtained his bachelor in architecture at UAM (American University) in Managua, Nicaragua and completed the two year master in advanced architecture at the Institute for Advanced Architecture of Catalonia (IAAC) in Barcelona, Spain.
+Rodrigo Aguirre is a Nicaraguan architect specialized in the fields of parametric tooling, digital fabrication, and manufacturing.
+He obtained his bachelor in architecture at UAM (American University) in Managua, Nicaragua and completed the two-year master in advanced architecture at the Institute for Advanced Architecture of Catalonia (IAAC) in Barcelona, Spain.

-His ongoing collaboration with the Institute’s REsearch + DEvelopment department and IAAC special projects has involved advanced form finding and computational methods related to generative design.
-He is a principal member of the computational faculty, and has acted as studio instructor for the masters programmes in 2014.
-His work as a “Tallerista” has led to his involvement with workshops related to the translation of computational protocols to fabrication of physical prototypes.
-From 2013-15 he has coordinated international workshops in Brazil and Nicaragua related to digital tooling, and participated as faculty in multi-scalar design workshops in Egypt and China, the latter of which focused on the production of 1:1 scale construction.
+His ongoing collaboration with the Institute’s REsearch + DEvelopment department and IAAC special projects have involved advanced form finding and computational methods related to generative design.
+He is a principal member of the computational faculty and has acted as studio instructor for the masters’ programmes in 2014.
+His work as a “Tallerista” has led to his involvement with workshops related to the translation of computational protocols to the fabrication of physical prototypes.
+From 2013-15 he has coordinated international workshops in Brazil and Nicaragua related to digital tooling and participated as faculty in multi-scalar design workshops in Egypt and China, the latter of which focused on the production of 1:1 scale construction.